Bandana9Singh/portfolio-fireworks/README.md

-# portfolio-fireworks
+# This is a simple intergration practise of Spring Boot with Mongo DB
-This is a full stack project.
-It involves creating database to store content, backend to write APIs and frontend project to consume those APIs.
+It involves creating database to store content, backend to write APIs.

 ## Technologies used